Stokes drift: Example: Deep water waves

 As derived below, the horizontal component ūS(z) of the Stokes drift velocity for deep-water waves is approximately:

 As can be seen, the Stokes drift velocity ūS is a nonlinear quantity in terms of the wave amplitude a.
-Further, the Stokes drift velocity decays exponentially with depth: at a depth of a quarter wavelength, z = -¼ λ, it is about 4% of its value at the mean free surface, z = 0.
+Further, the Stokes drift velocity decays exponentially with depth: at a depth of a quarter wavelength, z = −λ/4, it is about 4% of its value at the mean free surface, z = 0.

 Derivation

 It is assumed that the waves are of infinitesimal amplitude and the free surface oscillates around the mean level z = 0.
-The waves propagate under the action of gravity, with a constant acceleration vector by gravity (pointing downward in the negative z-direction).
+The waves propagate under the action of gravity, with a constant acceleration vector by gravity (pointing downward in the negative z direction).
 Further the fluid is assumed to be inviscid and incompressible, with a constant mass density.
 The fluid flow is irrotational.
 At infinite depth, the fluid is taken to be at rest.